NupurSinha8/Global_Superstore_Sales_Customer_Retention_Analysis/README.md

 SQL & Excel for Data cleaning, and preparation
 Power Query for Data Transformation

+The dataset was modeled into a Star Schema to support efficient reporting and analytics in Power BI.
+FactSales is the central transaction table.
+Dimension Tables (Customer, Product, Date) provide descriptive attributes for slicing and dicing.
+Enables calculations such as: YOY Sales Growth, Customer Retention, Segment-wise Profit

 Dashboard Insights
 Total Sales: $0.50M with YOY decline of –6%
 Customer Retention: ~95%, showing a strong base of repeat customers